 - Water to drink

-And naturally a cake; flourless orange and almond (the midges favourite), with icing and decorations (am not a completely mean mummy!).
+And naturally a cake; flourless orange and almond with icing and decorations (of course).
 And yes I did check that there were no nut allergies attending.
 I also skipped on the lolly bags and did party bags with non- food treats…..crayons, balloons & bubbles.

 Likewise, when a child does ask for a ‘treat’ and you say no, after the initial reaction (or tantrum), they are then generally completely fine with a healthier alternative only minutes later.
 If only we could (and this includes me) be stronger and stand by our beliefs, rather than being caught up in what we think we should do or feel pressured to do…. life would be so much simpler.